Maintenance Technician, Kohala Coast

 The Maintenance Technician is responsible for the daily/routine maintenance of the destination homes/buildings and various facilities on property.
 Areas of knowledge and experience would include carpentry, journey level skills in electricity and controls, journey level skills in air conditioning/heating and refrigeration, journey level skills in plumbing, and preventative maintenance.

-ESSENTIAL JOB DUTIES AND RESPONSIBILITIES:
+ESSENTIAL ROLES AND RESPONSIBILITIES:

-Under the general direction of the Destination Manager or other appropriate administrative staff, the Maintenance Technician will perform multi-skilled duties in the maintenance and repair of destination homes and buildings, systems and equipment.
+- Under the general direction of the Destination Manager or other appropriate administrative staff, the Maintenance Technician will perform multi-skilled duties in the maintenance and repair of destination homes and buildings, systems and equipment.

-Oversees, participates, assigns, provides guidance and inspects the work and completeness of other maintenance associates.
+- Oversees, participates, assigns, provides guidance and inspects the work and completeness of other maintenance associates.

-Provide a variety of general, mechanic and preventative maintenance duties, as well as inspections servicing, repair and overhaul of equipment for destination homes/buildings
+- Provide a variety of general, mechanic and preventative maintenance duties, as well as inspections servicing, repair and overhaul of equipment for destination homes/buildings

-Work independently coordinating daily work flow in maintaining assigned buildings and projects
+- Work independently coordinating daily work flow in maintaining assigned buildings and projects

-Prioritize repair requests and plan work to ensure necessary parts are available and tasks are completed quickly and efficiently
+- Prioritize repair requests and plan work to ensure necessary parts are available and tasks are completed quickly and efficiently

-Coordinates and inspects major contract work on the electrical, plumbing, mechanical and other related systems that pertain to the destination.
+- Coordinates and inspects major contract work on the electrical, plumbing, mechanical and other related systems that pertain to the destination.

-Inspect drives, motors, and belts, check fluid levels, replace filters, and perform other maintenance actions, following checklists
+- Inspect drives, motors, and belts, check fluid levels, replace filters, and perform other maintenance actions, following checklists

-Plan and lay out repair work using diagrams, drawings, blueprints, maintenance manuals, and schematic diagrams
+- Plan and lay out repair work using diagrams, drawings, blueprints, maintenance manuals, and schematic diagrams

 - Perform routine preventive maintenance to ensure that all equipment continues to run smoothly, building and home systems operate efficiently, and the physical condition of units do not deteriorate

-Repair or replace defective equipment parts using hand tools and power tools, and reassemble equipment
+- Repair or replace defective equipment parts using hand tools and power tools, and reassemble equipment

-Maintain and repair specialized equipment and machinery found in kitchens, laundries, mechanical rooms, and offices
+- Maintain and repair specialized equipment and machinery found in kitchens, laundries, mechanical rooms, and offices

-Inspect, operate, and test machinery and equipment in order to diagnose machine malfunctions
+- Inspect, operate, and test machinery and equipment in order to diagnose machine malfunctions

-Diagnose mechanical problems and determine how to correct them, checking blueprints, repair manuals, and parts catalogs as necessary
+- Diagnose mechanical problems and determine how to correct them, checking blueprints, repair manuals, and parts catalogs as necessary

-Dismantle devices to gain access to and remove defective parts, using hoists, cranes, hand tools, and power tools
+- Dismantle devices to gain access to and remove defective parts, using hoists, cranes, hand tools, and power tools

-Respond immediately to fire alarm systems; disengage electrical, water, or gas systems to protect building occupants and property
+- Respond immediately to fire alarm systems; disengage electrical, water, or gas systems to protect building occupants and property

 Pools and Whirlpools:

-Perform any combination of the essential job functions related or unrelated as required or assigned by the Destination Manager, Capital Director or designee per duties, may include but not limited to; snow removal, preventive maintenance program, housekeeping, rotating shift or any other unrelated engineering job functions
+- Perform any combination of the essential job functions related or unrelated as required or assigned by the Destination Manager, Capital Director or designee per duties, may include but not limited to; snow removal, preventive maintenance program, housekeeping, rotating shift or any other unrelated engineering job functions

 - Requires a minimum of three years of general building or property maintenance supervisory experience along with equivalent technical training HVAC and Swimming Pool operations.